Cherish (The Association song): David Cassidy version

-David Cassidy recorded his own version as a single in October 1971 which later appeared on his album Cherish (1972).
-His version ended on the repeated phrase in the coda: "And I do Cherish You", which fades out.
+David Cassidy recorded his own version as a single in October 1971, which later appeared on his album Cherish (1972).
+His version ended on the repeated phrase in the coda: "And I do cherish you", which fades out.
 His version reached number nine on the Hot 100 chart, and spent one week at number one on the Adult Contemporary chart.
 It also peaked at number three in Canada and reached number one in both Australia and New Zealand.

 In the UK, it was issued as a double A-side with "Could It Be Forever", and peaked at number 2 in the UK Singles Chart.
 It was his debut hit single in that country.
 The song was certified gold by the RIAA in the US in December 1971.
+Critics called his version a "top redoing of the Association's early smash."